Above: The 18 ft. sharpie Lil Gal, a simple day sailor for protected waters.

 Students should have their own drafting equipment – pencils, straightedge, scale, erasers etc. Specialized drafting tools such as fairing battens will be provided

-Robert Darr – a boatbuilder, designer and teacher with over thirty years experience.
-He is well known for his use of native California woods in boatbuilding and for his emphasis on self-reliance.
+Robert Darr – a boatbuilder, designer and teacher with forty years of experience.
+He is known for using native California woods in boatbuilding and for his emphasis on self-reliance.